Blog | Trucordia

 Construction remains one of the most hazardous industries because of its physical nature and fast-changing environments.
 Violations involving fall protection, scaffolding, and ladders continue to account for the largest share of citations.
 These findings show why regular inspections, clear safety procedures, and strong training programs are essential.

-Employers can help reduce risk and potential OSHA citations by:
+Employers can help reduce risk by:

 When teams are engaged in identifying and addressing risks, compliance becomes part of everyday operations.
 That proactive approach helps protect people, projects, and profitability.